Alex Collins Player Prop Bets for NFL Week 7 | Seattle vs. New Orleans 10/25/2021

 Matchup vs. New Orleans

-- In his one career matchups, Collins had 38 rushing yards versus the Saints, 6.5 fewer than his over/under in Monday's game.
+- Collins' 38 rushing yards in his only career matchup against the Saints are 7.5 fewer yards than his over/under in Monday's game.

-- Collins did not have a touchdown run in that outing against the Saints.
+- Collins did not have a touchdown run in that game against the Saints.

-- The Saints have the NFL's second-ranked defense against the run, allowing 79.0 yards per game.
+- In terms of defending against the run, the Saints are second in the league, allowing 79.0 yards per game.

-- This year the Saints are ranked sixth in the NFL in rushing touchdowns conceded (four).
+- Collins and the Seahawks will face off against the NFL's sixth-ranked defense in terms of rushing touchdowns conceded (four).

 Recent Performances

-- In last week's matchup with the Steelers, Collins ran for 101 yards on 20 carries (averaging 5.0 yards per attempt) while scoring one touchdown on the ground.
+- Against the Steelers last week, Collins rushed 20 times for 101 yards (5.0 yards per attempt) and scored one touchdown.

 Collins' Seattle Teammates